 Need to know what are the requirements to be trained for your unit leadership role?
 This sheet explains the training requirements for all unit-level leaders.

 Working as patrols, this hands-on course provides adult leaders the practical outdoor skills they need to lead Scouts in the out-of-doors.
 Upon completion, leaders should feel comfortable teaching Scouts the basic skills required to obtain the First Class rank.
-Along with Scoutmaster Specifics this course is required of all direct contact leaders registered in Scouts BSA troops in order to be considered “trained”.
+Along with Scoutmaster Specifics this course is required of all direct contact leaders registered in Boy Scout Troops in order to be considered “trained”.

 NOTE: Online training modules for the Chartered Organization Representative are available in the BSA Learn Center on My.Scouting